bkuhn/talks/OSCON-2011/compliance.markdown

      - Dan Ravicher &amp; Aaron Williamson file some in USA: for Conservancy &amp; Erik.

 + Focus is to settle:
-     - What we want more than anything else is full compliance &hellip;
+     - More than anything else, we want full compliance &hellip;
      - &hellip; on *all* GPL'd and LGPL'd components &hellip;
      - &hellip; judge is unlikely to grant us all that &hellip;
      - &hellip; so we work hard to settle on that request &hellip;